-There are numerous opportunities for the public to become involved or learn more about the health and care of the watershed all while having fun.
-The Huron River Watershed Council offer educational activities as well as volunteer opportunities.
-Recreational events like Paddlepalooza increase awareness of the watershed.
-While stormwater management plans define ways in which to address stormwater pollution.
-This public awareness is critical.
+There are numerous opportunities for the public to become involved and learn more about the health and care of the watershed all while having fun.
+The Huron River Watershed Council offers educational activities as well as volunteer opportunities.
+While stormwater management plans define ways to address stormwater pollution, this public awareness is critical.
 It is only through the individual effort of each of us that the problem can be solved.